 It is expected by the cycling sharps that the great tournament here next week will prove to be more of a success than the previous big meets at Hampden Park.
 If this should prove to be the case, then there will be no doubt of the coming meeting being the very best of the season, not even excepting the great national tournament at Denver.

 The promoters of the racing, the wide-awake members of the Springfield Bicycle Club, are very much pleased over the interest displayed in the tourney by The New-York Times in presenting a fifty-dollar gold medal…

-Hampden Park wasn’t limited to bicycle races, though.
+Hampden Park did more than host bicycle races, though.
 It got its start in 1853 when the Hampden Agricultural Society bought the property for harness racing.
-During the Civil War it was used for muster by the 10th Massachusetts Volunteer Infantry Regiment.
+During the Civil War the 10th Massachusetts Volunteer Infantry Regiment used it to muster.
 A baseball field was later added, and the Springfield Ponies, Tips, Green Sox, Hampdens, Nats, Rifles, Cubs and Giants played there over the years.
-Circuses, fireworks, track meets and the Yale-Harvard football game were all held at the park.
+The park also hosted circuses, fireworks, track meets and the Yale-Harvard football game.

 After changes of ownership, Hampden Park reopened as League Park on Patriots Day in 1922.
 By 1940, its name was changed to Pynchon Park.
 On Sept.
 11, 1966, Pynchon Park’s grandstand burned to the ground.